play-co/tapfortap/README.md

 # Game Closure DevKit Plugin: TapForTap

-This plugin allows you to collect analytics using the [TapForTap](https://tapfortap.com/) toolkit.
+This plugin allows you to advertise using the [TapForTap](https://tapfortap.com/) toolkit.
 Both iOS and Android targets are supported.

 ## Usage